UjvalN/multi-class-classification/README.md

 # multi-class-classification

 ## Description
-I created a simple multi classification model which classifies 4 different classes which were created using the make_circles function of scikit-learn datasets.
+I created a simple multi classification model which classifies 4 different classes which were created using the make_blobs function of scikit-learn datasets.
 The model reached an accuracy of 99.5%.

 ## Dataset